dongheenam/dongheenam.info/content/posts/2021/polynomials-in-javascript.md

 ---
 title: "Polynomials in JavaScript"
-description: "How to implement polynomial algebra with JavaScript."
+description: "An (bad) attempt to reinvent polynomial algebra with JavaScript."

 date: 2021-01-11 14:02:29.052 +0800